gim913/Brogue/Readme.md

 Weapons and armor have strength requirements, which are specified as "<X>" after the item name.
 You can equip an item even if you don't exceed the strength requirement, but your combat prowess or defense will suffer proportionally.
 The strength requirement can be lowered by enchanting the weapon or armor with a scroll of enchantment.
 The only way to raise your own strength is by drinking a potion of strength.

 Some weapons have different attack patterns.
 Spears and war pikes hit an adjacent enemy and the one behind it.
 Axes and war axes hit all adjacent enemies.
-Maces and war hammers hit twice as hard but require an extra turn afterward to recover.
+Maces and war hammers inflict very high damage but require an extra turn afterward to recover after a successful attack.
 Rapiers hit half as hard but twice as fast, and provide a free lunge attack (triple damage, never misses) when you directly approach an enemy.
+Whips automatically attack from up to five spaces away horizontally, vertically or diagonally.
+Flails automatically attack any adjacent enemy when you step between two spaces that are adjacent to the enemy.

 Weapons and armor may be protected from corrosion with a Scroll of Protect Weapon or Armor.
 Unless protected, striking an acid mound will weaken a weapon, and being struck by an acid mound or a projectile from an acid turret will weaken a suit of armor.
 Protection status is indicated with a curly brace ('}') following the inventory letter instead of a closing parenthesis, and is described in the item description screen.
+Positive runics will be permanently lost from an item if the item is corroded to an enchantment level of zero.

 The monsters of the dungeon do not reserve all of their aggression for you: from time to time, they are known to capture and torture other monsters.
 Once freed, these captives will follow you and fight by your side through thick and thin.
 Staves of Healing, Haste and Protection can be put to good use on your allies.
 Wands of Empowerment will make them more powerful, and enable them to learn a new ability from a fallen opponent.